Snaatak-Infra-Titans/Ansible/Shared_Library/CI_CD/Playbook/DOC/README.md

 The Ansible CI/CD Shared Library is a reusable Jenkins library that contains common pipeline functions for validating and executing Ansible playbooks.

-Rather than implementing the same Ansible commands in every Jenkins pipeline, these functions are written once and reused across multiple repositories.
+Rather than implementing the same Ansible commands in every Jenkins pipeline, the common logic is maintained centrally and reused across multiple repositories.

 The library provides reusable functions to:

 * Validate Ansible playbook syntax
-* Execute playbooks
+* Execute Ansible playbooks
 * Perform dry-run validation
-* Standardize CI/CD pipelines
+* Standardize CI/CD pipeline logic
 * Reduce duplicate Jenkins pipeline code

 ---